simple-login/app/README.md

 ### API

-For now the only API client is the Chrome/Firefox extension.
-This extension relies on `API Code` for authentication.
+SimpleLogin current API clients are Chrome/Firefox/Safari extension and mobile (iOS/Android) app.

-In every request, the extension sends
+These clients rely on `API Code` for authentication.

-- the `API Code` is set in `Authentication` header.
-The check is done via the `verify_api_key` wrapper, implemented in `app/api/base.py`
+Once the `Api Code` is obtained, either via user entering it (in Browser extension case) or by logging in (in Mobile case), the client includes the `api code` in `Authentication` header in almost all requests.

-- (Optional but recommended) `hostname` passed in query string. hostname is the the URL hostname (cf https://en.wikipedia.org/wiki/URL), for ex if URL is http://www.example.com/index.html then the hostname is `www.example.com`.
+For some endpoints, the `hostname` should be passed in query string. `hostname` is the the URL hostname (cf https://en.wikipedia.org/wiki/URL), for ex if URL is http://www.example.com/index.html then the hostname is `www.example.com`.
 This information is important to know where an alias is used in order to suggest user the same alias if they want to create on alias on the same website in the future.

 If error, the API returns 4** with body containing the error message, for example: